 FAR Calculator in Delhi

-What is FAR?
+What is FAR(Floor area ratio)?

 Floor area ratio (FAR) is the ratio of a building`s total floor area to the size of the plot of land upon which it is built